phaustin/quantecon-example/book/docs/debugging.md

 Now we can investigate the value of our variables at this point in the program, step forward through the code, etc.

-For example, here we simply type the name `ax` to see what\'s happening with this object:
+For example, here we simply type the name `ax` to see what's happening with this object:

 ```{code-block} none